hydrolix/spark-connector/README.md

 ## Roadmap

 ### Dictionary Tables
-Map [Hydrolix dictionaries](https://docs.hydrolix.io/docs/dictionaries-user-defined-functions) to Spark tables so they can be queried more naturally using `JOIN`s
+Map [Hydrolix dictionaries](https://docs.hydrolix.io/docs/dictionaries-user-defined-functions) to Spark tables, so they can be queried more naturally using `JOIN`s

 ### Performance